-Fried Cat's Ears - Sounds delicious, right?
-No need to be concerned, this dish is simply a fried noodle that resembles the shape of a cat's ear.
-This dish will be one of many that students learn the Chinese term for in this unit.
+Food and Drinks - Students learn to discuss food and drink and talk about their preferences.
+They also learn to describe what food they and other people eat on different days and for different meals.
+Fried Cat's Ears, sounds delicious, right?
+No need to be concerned, this dish is simply a fried pasta that resembles the shape of a cat's ear.
+This dish will be one of many that students learn to talk about in this unit.
 Students will learn to order food and role play a scene at a Chinese restaurant.
 They will also explore how food plays a significant role in Chinese culture.